g2384/Life-In-The-UK/Facts.md

 To divorce his first wife, Henry VIII needed the approval of the **Pope**.
 When the Pope refused, Henry established the **Church of England**.
 In this new church, the **king**, not the Pope, would have the power to appoint bishops and order how people should worship.

 The symbol of the House of **Tudor** was a red rose with a white rose inside it as a sign that the Houses of York and Lancaster were now allies.

-The Battle of **Hastings** is commemorated in a great piece of embroidery, known as the **Bayeux tapestry**, which can still be seen in **France** today.
-The Bayeux Tapestry is nearly **70 metres (230 feet)** long and is embroidered with coloured wool.

-During the Victorian period, the British Empire grew to cover all of India, Australia and large parts of Africa.
-It became the largest empire the world has ever seen, with an estimated population of more than **400 million** people.

-# Culture

-The public can listen to debates in the Palace of Westminster from **public galleries** in both the **House of Commons** and the **House of Lords**.

-Vaccinations and medical treatment for animals are available from veterinary surgeons (vets).

-People in the UK are living longer than ever before.
-This is due to improved living standards and better health care.
-There are now a record number of people aged 85 and over.
-This has an impact on the cost of **pensions** and **health care**.

-The Life in the UK test is usually taken is English, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.

 ---